Best Peach Cobbler Recipe

 Let’s chat about the ingredients in this peach cobbler recipe as well as possible substituions.
 I’ll break it down into both the filling and topping ingredients!

-- Fresh Peaches.
-Nothing beats a fresh juicy peach.
+• Fresh Peaches.
 You can use frozen or canned peaches if necessary, and we’ll discuss how later.

-- Lemon Juice.
-In a pinch you could substitue orange juice for the lemon juice if necessary.
+• Lemon Juice.
+In a pinch you could substitute orange juice for the lemon juice.

-- Cornstarch.
-Arrowroot or tapioca starch can be used in place of cornstarch.
-Flour can also be used.
+• Cornstarch.
+Arrowroot or tapioca starch or flour can be used in place of cornstarch.

-- All-purpose flour.
+• All-purpose flour.
 Pastry flour or bread flour can be used in place of all-purpose flour.
-I have not tested this recipe with gluten-free flour so I am not sure how that would turn out.
+Or use a gluten-free all-purpose flour.

-- Whole Milk.
-2% milk and half and half also work well.
+• Whole Milk.
+2% milk and half and half are good substitutes.

 This peach cobbler is relatively simple to make!
 The filling comes together in a breeze, and the biscuit topping is just as easy (but a touch messier)!
 We’ll walk through the process step-by-step, and don’t forget to watch the video.